 Objective 2: Enhance municipal capacity specific to common adaptation themes and priority vulnerabilities

-- Convene three to five Adaptation Theme Teams (ATTs) focused on the priority vulnerabilities.
-Each team will include representation from case study and pilot municipalities, partner organizations and additional stakeholders where appropriate
+- Convene a Regional Adaptation Network (RAN) focused on the priority vulnerabilities.
+The network will include representation from case study and pilot municipalities, and engage partner organizations and additional stakeholders where appropriate

-- Host ongoing ATT meetings to: 1) facilitate peer learning and cross-jurisdictional collaborations 2) engage external experts to provide trainings and 3) implement projects that reduce priority vulnerabilities and overcome common barriers to action
+- Host ongoing RAN meetings to: 1) facilitate peer learning and cross-jurisdictional collaborations 2) engage external experts to provide training and 3) implement projects that reduce priority vulnerabilities and overcome common barriers to action

-- Provide a 'seed fund ' for ATTs to initiate projects
+- Provide a 'seed fund ' for the RAN to initiate action-focused projects

-- Host an open-invitation Learning Summit and webinar series to build capacity by providing training and facilitating collaborative action around bigger-picture adaptation issues (e.g. , training on low-carbon resilience will simultaneously advance adaptation and reduce emissions)
+- Host an open-invitation Learning Summit to build capacity by providing training and facilitating collaborative action around bigger-picture adaptation issues.

 Objective 3: Advance regional-scale response to climate change

-- Build a regional adaptation network to link and leverage municipal action
+- Work via the RAN to link and leverage municipal action

-- Coordinate community-scale activities via ATTs to avoid duplication and promote efficient use of resources
+- Coordinate community-scale activities to avoid duplication and promote efficient use of resources

 - Mobilize project knowledge throughout the region (and beyond)